-How to Grill Grass Fed Beef Burgers
+How to Grill Grass Fed Burgers

-Grass fed beef is lower in total fat (especially saturated fat) and higher in beta carotene, vitamin E, B-vitamins (thiamin and riboflavin) and higher in Omega 3 fatty acids.*
+Grass fed beef is lower in total fat (especially saturated fat) and higher in beta carotene, vitamin E, B-vitamins (thiamin and riboflavin) and higher in Omega 3 fatty acids.

-I was also informed that grass fed beef takes some getting used to.
-I was told that grass fed beef dries out because of the lower intramuscular fat content.
+I was also informed that grass fed beef dries out because of the lower intramuscular fat content.
 And I will say, some of those rumors are true.
 The flavor is a little different.
 Overcooking grass fed beef will dry it out.
-But here’s what I didn’t expect……
+But here’s what I didn’t expect.

 I LOVED the flavor.